fuankarion/Vision17/Lab12-FCN/readme.md

 ### A Handy layer

 Unlike most fine tune procedures, where the final layer of a network is removed and learnt from scratch while some of the other layers are fine tuned.
-We will finetune **only** the layers related to the deconvolution process, while freezing the lowe layers, and finally adjuts our net outpur with a simple 3 class output at the very top of the network.
+We will finetune **only** the layers related to the deconvolution process, while freezing the lower layers, and finally adjust our net output with a simple 3 class output at the very top of the network.
 This final layer is called *score_3classes* and can be found on the trainVal.prototxt.

 ## Your turn
-Finetune the provided network for the “weizmann horse image database”, remember there are  4 main steps:
+Finetune the provided network for the “weizmann horse image database”, remember there are 5 main steps:
-- Create image labels
-- Create LMDBs
-- Decide a training schedule (number of iterations, steps, & learning rate) Import pretrained model
+- Create image labels, pay attention to the scheme used in the nvidia tutorial and use pixel intensity to label horses, background and ignore labels
+- Create LMDBs, use the utilities  provided by your instructor, this can be tricky with caffe default binaries
+- Decide a training schedule, find a proper configuration on the solver so you can get the better train results.
+- Import pretrained model, pay attention to line 18 on trainFCN.py
+- Start learning, provided everything is on its place, just run *python trainFCN.py*